 But for most beginners and intermediate players, the prospect of getting a piano / keyboard with more features at an affordable cost is tempting.

-A fact is that Yamaha has a better brand image and significantly outsells Casio – both in digital pianos as well as keyboards.
-If you plan to use your keyboard / piano for professional use – say onstage or in a studio, and have a budget of above $500, you may have to consider Yamaha vs. Roland or a Korg.
+A fact is that Yamaha has a better brand image and significantly outsells Casio – specially keyboards & synths.
+If you plan to use your keyboard / piano for professional use – say onstage or in a studio, and have a budget of above $1000, you may have to consider Yamaha vs. Roland or a Korg.

-For others, a Casio could be just as fine.
+For other purposes, a Casio could be just as fine.
 Casio always offers better specifications and gives you more value for your money.
-It is even coming out with an aggressive line of products lately in the below $500 price range, and there is hardly any difference in quality there.
+It is even coming out with an aggressive line of products lately in the below $1000 price range, and there is hardly any difference in quality there.
 I would definitely recommend a Casio for people who are cost conscious.

 - Checkout Casio keyboards here